-If you’re performing live, you have very specific requirements from your setup.
+If you're performing live, you have very specific requirements from your setup.
 While you might prioritize pristine sound quality in your home studio audio interface, live performance demands low latency.
-To help you find the right interface for live gigs, we put together this guide to the best audio interface for live performance in 2020.
+To help you find the right interface for live gigs, we put together this guide to the best audio interface for live performance.

 Performing live isn't easy.